w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 - **Payment preferences** - You can specify the percentage of the rewards that will get paid to you.
   The remaining will be split among your nominators.

-:::info setting a commission rate of 100% suggests that you do not want your validator to receive nominations
+:::caution setting a commission rate of 100% suggests that you do not want your validator to receive nominations

 :::